Red Hen restaurant controversy: Similar incidents

 The incident ignited a political debate about civility, invoking comparisons to similar incidents.
 Commentators referenced the 2012 Masterpiece Cakeshop incident in which a Colorado baker refused to make a custom wedding cake for a gay couple, the 2012 Crumb and Get It bakery incident in which a Virginia baker declined to host a campaign media event for then-Vice President Joe Biden, and the 2015 refusal by county clerk Kim Davis to issue a marriage license to a same-sex couple in Kentucky.

-On November 30, 2022, a restaurant in Richmond, Virginia canceled an event reserved by Family Foundation of Virginia, a faith-based nonprofit that opposed the Respect for Marriage Act."
+On November 30, 2022, a restaurant in Richmond, Virginia, canceled an event reserved by Family Foundation of Virginia, a faith-based nonprofit that opposed the Respect for Marriage Act."

+Huckabee Sanders was again expelled from a restaurant in March 2026.
+She was asked to leave The Croissanterie in Little Rock.
+The restaurant explained the action by saying "Allowing her to stay risked being perceived as a lack of support for the community that makes up the majority of our team, as well as their families and friends...
+Ultimately, we made the decision to support our employees and guests who expressed they were uncomfortable."
+Huckabee Sanders' take on the incident was "Arkansans are known for their warm hospitality, and while that restaurant didn’t meet that standard, my administration will continue to focus on lifting Arkansans up, not tearing others down".